reduxify/seedux/README.md

   seeduxInit(store);
 ```

+- Navigate to chrome://extensions, click 'load as an unpacked extension' and select `seedux_repo_path + 'seedux/seeduxChrome'`
+- Open your redux app in the browser.
+- Click on the seeduxChrome extension icon (it's a duck) to launch the dev tool!

 ## Complete Example Integration

 The following import examples are for the npm package.
 Replace <'seedux'> with your Seedux repo filepath to use the development version.